 - micronutrients such as activated vitamin B, magnesium (need to check zinc levels), iron and coenzyme Q104

-At the same time, you should reduce your alcohol following exercise intake as this adversely affects muscle function and glycogen storage.1
+At the same time, you should reduce your alcohol following exercise intake as this adversely affects muscle function and glycogen storage.

 However, if this rest period does not reduce your tiredness, overtraining syndrome may be entrenched and it may take weeks or months to resolve.
 Treatment then consists of rest as well as nutritional and psychological support.

-Viral illness is a common cause of persistent tiredness in sportspeople.
-Prolonged intense exercise depresses your immune system, leaving you vulnerable to viral illness, especially chest infections.
+Viral Illness Viral illness is a common cause of persistent tiredness in sportspeople.
+Prolonged intense exercise depresses your immune system, leaving you vulnerable to a viral illness, especially chest infections.

-If you have a viral illness with a raised temperature, it is important for you not to continue with intense training as it has the potential to either prolong your illness or cause a more serious illness such as myocarditis or post viral fatigue syndrome.
+If you have a viral illness with a raised temperature, it is important for you not to continue with intense training as it has the potential to either prolong your illness or cause more serious illness such as myocarditis or post-viral fatigue syndrome.
 Similarly, if you have a viral illness along with systemic symptoms such as muscle pain, training is prohibited.

 If however, you have a mild temperature, light training that keeps your heart rate below 70% of your maximum heart rate (220 age), may actually have a positive effect.
 To ensure that you are not at risk of worsening your condition, it is important to get a medical clearance before continuing with training if your general health is not 100%.

-A common cause of tiredness among endurance sportspeople is depletion of iron stores.
-Menstruating women, adolescent sportspeople and athletes who diet are especially susceptible to iron deficiency due to either inadequate iron intake, increased iron loss and / or inadequate absorption of dietary iron.
+Nutritional Deficiencies A common cause of tiredness among endurance sportspeople is depletion of iron stores.
+Menstruating women, adolescent sportspeople and athletes who diet are especially susceptible to iron deficiency due to either inadequate iron intake, increased iron loss and/or inadequate absorption of dietary iron.

 If you have been training intensely and are suffering from tiredness and weariness, you would be well advised to seek a medical examination from a sports physician and have your iron levels checked as well as be tested for digestive and kidney function.
 Following this referral to a dietitian, nutritionist or naturopath may be required.